FarronF/limerick-council-meetings/meetings/2025/04/08-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation SPC Meeting - 19th February 2025.md

 get deliveries.
 The Transport Strategy team is working on installing sensors in loading bays to

 help commercial drivers locate and book a bay to make it easier to facilitate deliveries.
+The City
+---
-The City--- 7
+7

 Transport Plan is currently underway and is incorporating a Delivery Strategy and this Notice of